-2-1.
+2-3.
 Proper waste disposal required.

-- (a) It shall be unlawful for any person to place, deposit, or permit to be deposited in any unsanitary manner on public or private property within the service area of the city, any human or animal excrement, garbage, or other objectionable waste. - (b) It shall be unlawful to discharge to any waters of the state within the service area of the city any sewage or other polluted waters, except where suitable treatment has been provided in accordance with provisions of this chapter or city or state regulations. - (c) Except as herein provided, it shall be unlawful to construct or maintain any privy, privy vault, cesspool, or other facility intended or used for the disposal of sewage. - (d) Except as provided in (g) below, the owner of a building, dwelling, or premises used for human occupancy, employment, recreation, or other purposes situated within the service area in which there is now located or may in the future be located a public sanitary sewer, is hereby required at his expense to install suitable toilet facilities therein, and to connect such facilities directly with the proper private or public sewer in accordance with the provisions of this chapter.
-Where public sewer is available, an owner shall within sixty (60) days after notice from the manager connect to the public sewer.
-Service is considered available when (1) a public sewer main is located in an easement, right-of-way, public access way, or road which abuts the property (a public sewer located on the far side of a road is deemed available for these purposes) and (2) when the service line to serve the building, dwelling, or premises will be 300 feet in length or less from the public sewer main. - (e) Discharging into the sanitary sewer without permission of the city is strictly prohibited and is deemed theft of service. - (f) Where public sewer is available, new construction shall connect to it even when an existing septic tank and drain field is available. - (g) Where a public sanitary sewer is not available under the provisions of (d) above, the building sewer shall be connected to a private sewage disposal system complying with the provisions of Section 2-2. - (h) The owner of a manufacturing facility may discharge wastewater to the waters of the state provided that he obtains an NPDES permit and meets all requirements of the Federal Clean Water Act, the NPDES permit, and any other applicable local, state, or federal statutes and regulations.
+- (a) It shall be unlawful for any person to place, deposit, or permit to be deposited in any unsanitary manner on public or private property within the service area of the city, any human or animal excrement, garbage, or other objectionable waste. - (b) It shall be unlawful to discharge to any waters of the state within the service area of the city any sewage or other polluted waters, except where suitable treatment has been provided in accordance with provisions of this chapter or city or state regulations. - (c) Except as herein provided, it shall be unlawful to construct or maintain any privy, privy vault, cesspool, or other facility intended or used for the disposal of sewage. - (d) Except as provided in (g) below, the owner of all houses, buildings, or properties used for human occupancy, employment, recreation, or other purposes situated within the service area in which there is now located or may in the future be located a public sanitary sewer, is hereby required at the expense of the owner to install suitable toilet facilities therein, and to connect such facilities directly with the proper private or public sewer in accordance with the provisions of this chapter.
+Where public sewer is available, a property owner shall within sixty (60) days after notice from the manager connect to the public sewer.
+Service is considered available when a public sewer main is located in an easement, right-of-way, public access way, or road which abuts the property.
+A public sewer located on the far side of a road is deemed available for these purposes. - (e) Discharging into the sanitary sewer without permission of the city is strictly prohibited and is deemed theft of service. - (f) Where public sewer is available, new construction shall connect to it even when an existing septic tank and drain field is available. - (g) Where a public sanitary sewer is not available under the provisions of (d) above, the building sewer shall be connected to a private sewage disposal system complying with the provisions of Section 2-4. - (h) The owner of a manufacturing facility may discharge wastewater to the waters of the state provided that he obtains an NPDES permit and meets all requirements of the Federal Clean Water Act, the NPDES permit, and any other applicable local, state, or federal statutes and regulations.

-2-2.
+2-4.
 Unavailability of public sewer.